petepm/petepm.github.io/music/transitional-farms/touring-kuntucky-in-a-pig.md

 ## Lyrics

->Pressure fluctuating but it's only time that creates things in here Mystic hexagrams from conic sections
+>Pressure fluctuating but it's only time that creates things in here<br>
+Mystic hexagrams from conic sections<br>
-Cycloid quadrature, my own selection
+Cycloid quadrature, my own selection<br>
-That matrix exponential thing
+That matrix exponential thing<br>
 Those patterns Fibonacci brings
 >
-Simplifying fluid from Torricelli
+Simplifying fluid from Torricelli<br>
-Coefficients turn to geometry
+Coefficients turn to geometry<br>
-The cosmic wager on your own
+The cosmic wager on your own<br>
-It's something we have never known
+It's something we have never known<br>
-And I'm just having too much fun fun fun fun
+And I'm just having too much fun fun fun fun<br>
-The zeroth row is only
+The zeroth row is only<br>
-one
+one<br>
-one one
+one one<br>
-one one-two one
+one one-two one<br>
-one one-two-thre one-two-three one one one-two-three-four...</blockquote>
+one one-two-three one-two-three one<br>
+one one-two-three-four...

 ## Video